ohSaputra/photo-backend/README.md

 ### API Documentation

 - Run swagger api documentation via this link `http://localhost:8888/dev/api-docs`
-> NOTE: Api documentation only appear in development environment
+> Please be aware that Api documentation only appear in `development` environment

 ### Coverage